stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 There are two other pieces of information to be supplied when creating the instance: extensions and validation layers.

-An _extension_ is a platform-specific extension to the Vulkan API, e.g. swapchain support, native window surfaces, etc.
+An _extension_ is a platform-specific addition to the Vulkan API, e.g. swapchain support, native window surfaces, etc.

-A _validation layer_ is a hook or interceptor that adds additional functionality to the API (usually diagnostics) such as parameter validation, resource leak detection, etc.
+A _validation layer_ is a hook or interceptor for API methods providing additional functionality, usually diagnostics such as parameter validation, resource leak detection, etc.

 These new properties are added to the builder: